 Indirect and selling expenses.
 Indirect and selling expenses for the year ended December 31, 2017, were \$346.4 million compared to \$328.0 million for the prior year, an increase of \$18.4 million or 5.6%.
-Indirect and selling expenses increased due to an increase in indirect labor and fringe of \$12.0 million, which was due, in part, to the change in labor cost allocation described above, as well as an increase in incentive compensation of \$4.4 million, of which \$3.0 million was an increase in cash bonuses to take advantage of tax rate differentials, and an increase in other indirect costs of \$2.0 million.
-In response to the Tax Act that was passed in December 2017, we increased the portion of bonuses that will be paid in cash, which resulted in an acceleration of incentive compensation expense for the year as opposed to recording the expense as equity awards vest.
-The increase in cash bonus expense as a proportion of incentive compensation will increase the amount that can be deducted for income tax purposes for 2017 due to the higher corporate tax rate.
+Indirect and selling expenses increased due to an increase in indirect labor and fringe of \$12.0 million, which was due, in part, to the change in labor cost allocation described above, as well as an increase in incentive compensation of \$4.4 million.
+In response to the Tax Act that was passed in December 2017, we increased the portion of bonuses that will be paid in cash, which resulted in an acceleration of incentive compensation will increase the amount that can be deducted for income tax purposes for 2017 due to the higher corporate tax rate.
 The increase in other indirect costs was primarily due to \$1.7 million of facility consolidations related to reductions in office space utilized at our corporate and U.K offices.
 Indirect and selling expenses as a percent of revenue increased to 28.2% for the year ended December 31, 2017, compared to 27.7% for the year ended December 31, 2016.